paultcochrane/blog-travis-ci-com/_posts/2015-04-09-this-week-in-travis-ci.md

 given in the announcement above.

 ## State of the Mac infrastructure
-You might be wondering, "What about the Mac?"
+You might be wondering, “What about the Mac?”
-I'm glad you asked!
+I’m glad you asked!

 We are in the process of investing in a new Mac cloud infrastructure that brings us, and you, some great features and improvements.

-Our current focus is not just on stability, but the ability to offer our users a faster turnaround for the new Mac images.
+Our current focus is not just on stability, but also the ability to offer our users a faster turnaround for new Mac images.

 We are working hard with our infrastructure partner to make this all possible, just at a time when Apple has been releasing Xcode betas and updates to the Swift programming language.

-We are have been conducting a beta test with Xcode 6.2 on the new Mac cloud.
+We have been conducting a beta test with Xcode 6.2 on the new Mac cloud.
-These beta testers have helped us identify and fix some important issues, and for this we can't thank them enough!
+These beta testers have helped us identify and fix some important issues, and for this we can’t thank them enough!

 The capacity is limited for the beta testing, so we are unable to add more users to it while we bring more capacity online.

-As for Xcode 6.3, due to it requiring OSX 10.10.3, we hope to have good news next week.
+As for Xcode 6.3, due to it requiring OS X 10.10, we hope to have good news next week.
 Watch this space!

 We appreciate your understanding on this issue, and thanks for being awesome.